TheRealBilaal/view-source/README.md

 ```

 ## Future Development
-- Extend syntax highlighting for CSS and JavaScript
+- Find a more reliable syntax highlighter than can handle CSS and JavaScript embedded in HTML
 - Extend code beautifying for CSS and JavaScript
-- Create link and image previewer for hyperlinks
 - Show source code in pop-up above webpage instead of new tab

 ## Credits